 The private company, which he owns, has 24 production sites and 27 subsidiaries throughout the world.
 His wife, Edith, is the CEO of La Martiniquaise.

 William Grant & Sons was founded by the Grant Gordon family in 1887 and has grown to become one of the leading players in the international spirits trade.
 The company produces some of the world’s leading brands of Scotch whisky, including Glenfiddich, The Balvenie and Grant’s.
 In addition, it also produces Irish whiskey Tullamore D.E.W and the Drambuie liqueur brand.
 The business is chaired by Jersey-based Glenn Gordon, 60, the founder’s great-great-grandson.
-The family tops the Rich List ranking in Scotland as the country’s wealthiest.
+The family ranks in Scotland as one of country’s wealthiest.
 Founder William Grant pictured below (extreme left).

 Beer industry veteran Walter Faria bought Grupo Petropolis in 1998 and transformed it into one of Brazil’s largest beer-and-beverage companies.
 His Grupo Petropolis makes Itaipava beer, one of Brazil’s most popular brews.